alexeygrigorev/workshops/agent-skills/README.md

 - `coding_standards/SKILL.md` - Use when writing or reviewing code
 - `counter/SKILL.md` - Count things or list items with numbers
 - `deploy_app/SKILL.md` - Deploy the application using deployment scripts
-- `hello/SKILL.md` - MANDATORY for ALL greeting requests
+- `hello/SKILL.md` - Use for greetings
-- `joke/SKILL.md` - MANDATORY for ALL joke requests
+- `joke/SKILL.md` - Use for jokes

 ### Skills Loader